 This usal can also be made with moong or matki/moth bean sprouts, black chickpeas, whole masoor dal and even tuvar dal.

-since the curry is made from a roasted masala base of coconut and fennel with other spices, things cannot go wrong here. whichever beans or lentils you use, they add their own flavor to the usal.
+Since this lobia curry is made from a Roasted masala base of coconut and fennel with other spices, things cannot go wrong here.
+Whichever beans or lentils you use, they add their own flavor to the usal.

-the chawli usal is best had with steamed rice along with a side coconut based vegetable dish or a salad and kokum curry by the side. the spiciness of the meal gets mellowed by having the kokum curry. i usually make usal spicy, but you can tone down the use of red chili powder and garam masala powder in the recipe.
+The chawli usal is best had with steamed rice along with a side coconut based vegetable dish or a salad and Sol kadi by the side.
+The spiciness of the meal gets mellowed by having the kokum curry.
+I usually make usal spicy, but you can tone down the use of red chili powder and Garam masala powder in the recipe.

-- ¾ cup chawli or black eyed beans or lobia
+- ½ cup black eyed beans (chawli, lobia or rongi)

-- ½ or 1 tsp garam masala or malvani masala or goda masala
+- ½ to 1 teaspoon Garam Masala or Malvani masala or goda masala

 - 1 small onion, chopped